 Accountability Goal 3 (NWEA Assessment Goal for Reading) State the Full Goal: Three Year Goal: WLA students in grades 3-7 will show an average of 8 RIT points above the national norm in reading based on the NWEA MAP testing in the first year, with an incremental goal of one-point increase at each grade levels for the following 2 years.
-Progress toward achievement of goal:
+Progress toward achievement of goal will be provided after the fall 2018 NWEA testing.
+Information from the fall of 2016 to the fall of 2017 is as follows: